cschanhniem/starship-prompt-mono-fork/README.md

 ## Concept

-* No color juggling and spam with emojis.
+* No color juggling or emoji spam.
-* Focus on input line and current directory.
+* Focus on the input line and current directory.
-* Command always starts at a fixed position.
+* The command prompt always starts at a fixed position.
-* Output is separated by a line.
+* Output is separated by a divider line.
 * Time matters.

 If you like the idea click ⭐ on the repo and spread the word about it.